Russo-Ukrainian War: Prediction and explanation of Twitter suspension: Methodology

 where A is the number of specific actions performed by a user (number of tweets/followers/friends etc.).

-In our case, we can also calculate the growth of these parameters/values, during the monitoring period and calculate the growth of friends, followers and number of tweets between the first and the last object of the monitoring feature extraction period.
+In our case, we can also calculate the growth of these parameters, during the monitoring period and calculate the growth of friends, followers, and the number of tweets between the first and the last object of the monitoring feature extraction period.
 The formula that calculates the growth (G) is:

 where $A_{start}$ is the value of actions from the first user object and $A_{end}$ is the last action value, during the feature extraction period.
-Based on our collected dataset, we extract 54 profile features that are presented in table \ref{table:all_features}.
+Based on our \textit{portion A} data, we extract in total 54 unique profile features (Table \ref{table:all_features}).